Right-wing app Parler booted off internet over ties to siege

 Meanwhile, a group of digital “hactivists" salvaged much of what happened on Parler before it went offline and said they plan to put it into a public archive.
 One described the operation on Twitter as “a bunch of people running into a burning building trying to grab as many things as we can.”

-The effort to download and archive posts, including image files that can be tied to geographic locations, has instilled some fear in Parler users, though law enforcement might have been able to access the data anyway, and experts said the archive does not include information that was not publicly accessible.
+The effort to scrape Parler's website to download and archive posts, including image files that can be tied to geographic locations, has instilled some fear in Parler users.
+But law enforcement might have been able to access the data anyway, and experts said the archive does not include information that was not publicly accessible.
 The cache of data is not yet easily readable by non-experts.

 “If this wasn’t done, we would only have fragments and scraps of the information that was on Parler before the takedown,” said Gabriella Coleman, an anthropologist at McGill University who has studied hacker movements.
 “It’s important because these forums are increasingly where people come together to organize themselves.
 You learn about motivations, ideological tactics.”